Suboptimal Equilibria from Nominal GDP Targeting

 18 Pages Posted: 1 Jul 2015 Last revised: 11 Jun 2019

 We use a simple model to illustrate that nominal GDP targeting might produce a suboptimal equilibrium if there is a growth-maximizing rate of inflation.
-Following a shock, we find that targeting nominal GDP may result in lower real GDP growth than the economy could sustainably produce given its long-run potential.
+Following a shock, we find that targeting nominal GDP might result in lower real GDP growth than the economy could sustainably produce given its long-run potential.
 Importantly, our argument does not depend on problems with forecasting or implementation.
 We assume the monetary authority has no trouble hitting its nominal GDP target.
 So long as a growth-maximizing rate of inflation exists, the suboptimal outcome results when the rule is followed.

 Keywords: Monetary Policy, Nominal GDP targeting, Inflation, Economic growth